 We are the Arne Nixon Center for the Study of Children’s Literature, an internationally renowned research center in the Library at California State University Fresno.
 The Center is one of North America’s leading resources for the study of children’s and young adult literature.
 The growing collection of 70,000 books, periodicals, manuscripts, original art, and papers of authors and illustrators has an international and multicultural emphasis with a focus on diversity and inclusion.
 Its materials are available to anyone for use in the reading area.

-- Find out about the various ANC Collections.
+- Find out about the various ANC collections and collaborative projects.

 - Visit the Information for Researchers page for more details and suggestions.

 We‘re excited to share the following presentations with you, containing curated lists of books that we think you will find valuable:

 - National Hispanic Heritage Month, September 15 - October 15